ParagasR/Password-Generator/README.md

 Password Generator
 ================

-Link to Deployed Web app: //link
+Link to Deployed Web app: [Password Generator](https://paragasr.github.io/Password-Generator/)

 This web app will generate a random password that meets the user's criteria.